Namespacing SSH Credentials with Git

 General Flow of Git and SSH

 The general flow of the process is outlined in the diagram below.
-It begins with a call to git
+It begins with a call to git, which then uses

 configuration files to determine a namespace.
 This namespace is then used to determine how to modify the url for the